NyteshadeXT/PF2e-Core-Vault/3-Rules/Effects/Campaign Effects/Resonant Reflection_ Reflection of Stone.md

 * * *

-**Effect** You cast [[Spells/Mountain Resilience|Mountain Resilience]] as an innate divine spell, heightened to a spell rank equal to half your level rounded up.
+**Effect** You cast [[Mountain Resilience|Mountain Resilience]] as an innate divine spell, heightened to a spell rank equal to half your level rounded up.

 *Source: Pathfinder #153: Life's Long Shadows*
 *OGL*